hammidbinaejaz/Corodo/README.md

 ## Introduction

-**AI Career Pilot** is designed to empower students and professionals by leveraging AI for career development.
-Whether you're looking for the best career path, need a step-by-step roadmap, want to build an impressive portfolio, or need AI-assisted interview preparation, AI Career Pilot has you covered.
+**Corodo** is designed to empower students and professionals by leveraging AI for career development.
+Whether you're looking for the best career path, need a step-by-step roadmap, want to build an impressive portfolio, or need AI-assisted interview preparation, Corodo has you covered.

 ## 🚀 Problem Statements & Solutions